scardenol/DecisionTrees/README.md

 **Context:**
 The given context is to make predictions on the academic success (*éxito académico*) in higher education (*educación superior*) using decision trees.
-The academic success in this scope is definied as the probability that a student has to obtain total score, superior to his cohort's average, in the *Pruebas Saber Pro* test.
+The academic success in this scope is defined as the probability that a student gets a total score superior to his cohort's average, in the *Pruebas Saber Pro* test.

 **Problem:**
 Design an algorithm based on decision trees and the *Saber 11* data to predict whether a